alexander-labs/portfolio/README.md

 # Alexander — Portfolio

 Welcome!
-This is my collection of projects and interests: I enjoy everything from history to science, technology, psychology, and beyond.
+This is my collection of projects and interests: coding, math, speech & debate, music, and research.

 ---